hateinterlude/archive/guides/How to Create a Windows VM using LXD (Ubuntu)/README.md

 # How to Create a Windows VM using LXD (Ubuntu)

-These instructions are straightforward for creating a Windows 11 virtual machine off the bat, read comments under commands if you would like guidance on how to chcange anything else
+These instructions are straightforward for creating a Windows 11 virtual machine off the bat, read comments under commands if you would like guidance on how to change anything else

 ## Requirements:
 - Windows 11 ISO - download [here](https://www.microsoft.com/en-us/software-download/windows11) or any Windows ISO of your choice